jpdoshi/dragon-store/README.md

 ## Support the Project

 Fell in love with the project?
 Contribute to the development by supporting the developer.
 You can Email me on <a href="mailto://thejddev@gmail.com">My Mail</a> for report bugs, recommendations, unique ideas and support for the project.
-Consider donation for contribution:
+Consider donation for contribution to the project.
+Scan below QR with any UPI app on your phone:

 ![Donate using UPI](<https://api.qrserver.com/v1/create-qr-code/?size=200x200&data=upi://pay?pa=jpdoshi2811@okaxis&pn=Jainam%20Doshi(TheJDDev)&tn=Donation%20for%20Dragon%20StoreProject&am=150.00&cu=INR>)